-Hundreds of stories for BBC Wildlife Magazine over more than two decades, including major recent features on Scottish wildcats, Beavers, Sea Eagles, Puffins, Norwegian reindeer, Alpine marmots and Humpback Whales.
-I contribute a 'Wild Calendar' feature to every issue of the Scottish Natural Heritage magazine 'The Nature of Scotland'.
+Hundreds of stories for BBC Wildlife Magazine over more than three decades, including major features on Scottish wildcats, Beavers, Sea Eagles, Puffins, Norwegian reindeer, Alpine marmots, Humpback Whales and small-scale rewilding.
+I wrote a 'Wild Calendar' feature for every issue of the Scottish Natural Heritage magazine 'The Nature of Scotland' until the demise of the print edition.
 Features in many other large-circulation magazines, including National Geographic, BBC Countryfile, Wild Travel and Country Living.

 You can read some of my writing for major international magazines by clicking the links below: